Omnomios/node-hashpattern/README.md

 # node-hashpattern
-A node.js program to find the input to generate a specified pattern in a SHA256 hash.
+A node.js program to find the required input to generate a specified pattern at the start of a SHA256 hash.

 ## Features

 *   Multi-threaded
 *   Continuous operation
-*   Splits output to STDOUT and STDERR output for headless operation and cloud deployment.
+*   Splits output to STDOUT and STDERR for headless operation and cloud deployment.

 ## Usage

-     node findsha256.js PATTERN [INPUT PREFIX]
+     node findsha256.js [OPTIONS] PATTERN [INPUT PREFIX]

 ## Options

+    ** Crypto options **
+    -t
+    Specify the method of encryption.